 Raising A Reader (the "Organization") is a national nonprofit family engagement and literacy program that helps families develop, practice, and maintain home literacy habits essential for school success.
 The Organization is operated through a diverse national network of affiliates (e.g., school systems, libraries, or community agencies) at more than 2,900 locations nationally, serving families with children between the ages of 0 to 8 years old.
-Each week, children participating in the program bring home a sturdy red bag filled with high-quality, developmentally-appropriate, multicultural children's books.
-Over the course of the program year, the children are exposed to a wide range of titles, providing them with both a mirror reflecting their own world and a window to the world beyond.
+Children participating in our programs are exposed to high-quality, developmentally appropriate children's books, providing them with both a mirror reflecting their own world and a window to the world beyond.
 Through initial training and ongoing support, Raising A Reader parents, even those with limited English proficiency or low literacy skills, learn how to engage their children in storytelling with picture books.
-The program also includes an introduction to the public library, setting up families for a lifetime of book enjoyment.
-More than 30 independent evaluations confirm the valuable impact of the Organization on family engagement and early literacy skills.
+The program also includes an introduction to community resources, such as the public library, setting up families for a lifetime of book enjoyment.
+More than 39 independent evaluations confirm the valuable impact of the Organization on family engagement and early literacy skills.

-The Organization was incorporated in the state of California in 2000 and has been granted tax-exempt status under Section 501(c)(3) of the Internal Revenue Code and Section 23701d of the California Revenue and Taxation Code.
+The Organization was incorporated in the State of California in 2000 and has been granted tax-exempt status under Section 501(c)(3) of the Internal Revenue Code and Section 23701d of the California Revenue and Taxation Code.
 Additionally, Raising A Reader is a Supporting Organization, Internal Revenue Code (the "Code") 509(a)(3), of Silicon Valley Community Foundation (the "Community Foundation").
 Though the organizations operate as distinct legal entities, the Organization's finances are consolidated annually with the Community Foundation.